nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 2. Adding an existing group

     1. Test case: `add-group n/Colleagues p/2`<br>
-       Expected: A success message is shown in the status message. `Colleagues` will be selected with, showing all two friends shown in the Friend Panel.
+       Expected: A success message is shown in the status message.
+Person at index 2 is added to `Colleagues`.
+       `Colleagues` will be selected, showing the two friends in the group on the Friend Panel.

     2. Test case: `add-group n/Colleagues p/2`<br>
-       Expected: A success message is shown in the status message. `Colleagues will be selected` with the two friends that already exist shown in the Friend Panel.
+       Expected: A success message is shown in the status message. `Colleagues` will be selected.
+The two friends that already exist in the `Colleagues` group will be shown in the Friend Panel.

 ### Adding a meeting: `add-meeting`